yoyurec/logseq-banners-plugin/readme.md

 ---
 ## Credits
-- This plugin was originally created by [@sawhney17](https://github.com/sawhney17) and is currently maintaned primarily by me.
+- This plugin was originally created by [@sawhney17](https://github.com/sawhney17) and is currently maintaned primarily by [@yoyurec](https://github.com/yoyurec.